bartobri/libnms/README.md

 is evaluated as false, it turns off the flag.
 The flag is off by default.
 Note that the screen contents prior to clearing are saved and restored once the effect has completed.

+`void nms_use_color(int)`

+The nms_use_color() function accepts an integer and, if evaluated as true, turns on a flag that nms_exec() checks to determine if it will use color escape sequences when displaying unencpted characters.
+If the integer argument is evaluated as false, it turns off the flag.
+The flag is on by default.
+This function exists to support terminals that do not have color capabilities.

 `void nms_set_return_opts(char *)`